How to Be Ready for the Coming of the Lord

-Editor’s Note: In chapter 22 of Revelation, the Lord Jesus prophesies a few times, “I come quickly.”
+Editor’s Note: In chapter 22 of Revelation, it’s prophesied a few times, “I come quickly.”
 It’s certain that every brother and sister who sincerely believes in the Lord hopes to be able to receive the returned Lord Jesus and dine with Him at the wedding banquet.
 So, what should we do to be ready to receive the returned Lord?
 Read the following to discover the answer.

 - Will the Lord’s Return Be Revealed to the Pastors and Elders?